conan-io/docs/tutorial/creating_packages/other_types_of_packages/tool_requires_packages.rst

 - The ``VirtualRunEnv`` is reading the ``tool-requires`` and is creating a launcher like ``conanbuildenv-release-x86_64.sh`` appending all ``cpp_info.bindirs`` to the ``PATH``, all the ``cpp_info.libdirs`` to the ``LD_LIBRARY_PATH`` environment variable and declaring each variable of ``self.buildenv_info``.
-- Every time conan executes the ``self.run``, by default, activates the ``conanbuild.sh`` file before calling any command.
+- Every time conan executes ``self.run``, it, by default, activates the ``conanbuild.sh`` file before calling any command.
-  The ``conanbuild.sh`` is including the ``conanbuildenv-release-x86_64.sh``, so the application is in the PATH and the enviornment variable "MYVAR" has the value declared in the tool-require.
+  The ``conanbuild.sh`` is including the ``conanbuildenv-release-x86_64.sh``, so the application is in the PATH and the environment variable "MYVAR" has the value declared in the ``tool-require``.

 Removing settings in package_id()
 ---------------------------------

-With the previous recipe, if we call :command:`conan create` with different setting like different compiler versions, we will get different binary packages with a different ``package ID``.
+With the previous recipe, if we call :command:`conan create` with different settings like different compiler versions, we will get different binary packages with a different ``package ID``.
 This might be convenient to, for example, keep better traceability of our tools.
 In this case, the :ref:`compatibility.py<reference_extensions_binary_compatibility>` plugin can help to locate the best matching binary in case Conan doesn't find the binary for our specific compiler version.